NickolasAM/military_branches_manager/README.md

 As a visitor
 When I visit '/military_branches/:id'
-Then I see the parent with that id including the military branches's attributes (data from each column that is on the Military Branches table)
+Then I see the parent with that id including the military branches's attributes (data from each column that is on the Military Branch table)